MAGFest: History

+Origins in Virginia (2002-2011)

 MAGFest was created by Joseph "Joe" Yamine and Sean Rider in 2002, as a small event in Roanoke, Virginia.
-Marinelli, director of press and public relations, stated in interview that Yamine "wanted people to just come together, play games, and rock out to some great video game cover bands".
+Nick Marinelli, director of press and public relations, stated in an interview that Yamine "wanted people to just come together, play games, and rock out to some great video game cover bands".
 The original event featured three bands, an arcade room, a dealers room, a video room devoted to anime, a dance party area, and auctions of rare video games and art.

 Brendan Becker took over from Yamine at the following event, and the number of attendees grew from 250 to 3,000 over the course of eight years.
-Marinelli credited word of mouth for the slow but continued growth of the event, adding "It’s not about seeing something no one’s ever seen more; it’s about getting together and celebrating what you love".
+Marinelli credited word of mouth for the slow but continued growth of the event, adding "It's not about seeing something no one's ever seen more; it's about getting together and celebrating what you love".
+Charles Margolis donated an X-Men arcade cabinet to the event for MAGFest VI in 2008, and it was placed in a central area that year.
+The cabinet was extremely loud, particularly Colossus' special move, and it became an event tradition to mimic the roar in later years.
+After Margolis passed from brain cancer in 2017, a memorial notice was added to the cabinet.
 The event was extended in length from MAGFest 8 in 2010, going from a three-day to a four-day schedule.
+MAGFest 8 was initially billed as the host of a charity speedrunning drive by Mike Uyama and Andrew Schroeder, but internet connectivity issues at the hotel caused the event to be spun off as independently at another venue as Games Done Quick (GDQ).
+GDQ has since become a recurring event circuit in its own right.

+New venues and expansion (2012-2020)

-The event went through multiple changes in 2012.
-MAGFest Inc was formally incorporated as a nonprofit organisation to manage the event, and MAGFest moved to the Gaylord National Harbour Convention Centre for MAGFest X, a far larger venue than the previous.
-This then became the primary venue for the event.
-Beginning in 2014, some additional annual conventions began to be held.
+MAGFest went through multiple changes in 2012, with a change in venue and the incorporation of MAGFest Inc as a nonprofit organisation to manage the event.
+The Gaylord National Harbour Convention Centre was a far larger venue than the previous, and first saw use for MAGFest X. Beginning in 2014, some additional annual conventions began to be held.
 This started with MAGLabs at the former venue in Virginia, and MAGWest held in California each year.
 Attendance at the main event had reached 20,000 by 2016, and peaked at 24,000 at Super MAGFest 2020, held that January.
+From 2019 the primary event circuit became known as "Super MAGfest".
+MAGLabs went on hiatus from 2019.